Misconduct allegations shadow smart city proposal in Nevada

 A resolution to form a committee to further study the proposal and potential ramifications was introduced Thursday in the state Senate.

-Berns lawyers filed their most recent motion for an awrd of attorney’s fees as sanctions on April 22, just days before Sisolak put the brakes on the Innovation Zone proposal.
+Berns’ lawyers filed their most recent motion for an award of attorney’s fees as sanctions on April 22, just days before Sisolak put the brakes on the Innovation Zone proposal.

 That motion was sealed by Washoe District Judge David Hardy, who earlier sealed the initial lawsuit filed in September and redacted parts of the amended suit filed in March.